SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 ### Cascade

 The Cascade button offers a vibrant, kinetic visual experience that suggests a burst of energy radiating in all directions.
 Dressed in a bold yellow base with sharp black text, it seems cheerful and inviting at rest.
-But as the user hovers, a chain reaction of animated colour waves erupts from the centre outward — circles spinning from the edges of the button like ripples from a drop of light.
+But as the user hovers, a chain reaction of animated colour waves erupts from the centre outward.
 Each layer spins and fades in a sequence, giving the illusion of a radiant pulse or energetic cascade.
 The result is both playful and dynamic, ideal for interactive interfaces where user attention and lively transitions are key.

 #### How it works